Gourdaha Halt railway station

 Gourdaha Halt railway station is a Kolkata Suburban Railway Station on the Canning Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
 It serves the local area of Gaur Daha in South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1862, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Sonarpur Junction to Canning via Gourdaha Halt.

+Tourist spot

+Gourdaha Maa Kali Temple is a temple in Gourdaha, Canning.
+It is close to Gourdaha Railway Station beside a holy pond.
+Though it doesn't has any amenities like that of a tourist spot.
+You can sit there and enjoy the serenity.
+It is very "Jagroto".
+Lots of ill peoples visit Tuesday and Saturday at noon to seek blessings from the Goddess.

 Electrification

 Electrification from Sonarpur Junction to Canning including Gourdaha Halt was completed with 25 kV AC overhead system in 1965–66.

 Station complex

 The platform is very much well sheltered.
 The station possesses many facilities including water and sanitation.
 There is a proper approach road to this station.